World-Renowned Autism Activitist, Best-Selling Author, and Animal Welfare and Behavior Expert

 Temple Grandin, Ph.D., is one of the the most accomplished and well-known adults with autism in the world.
 Now her fascinating life, with all its challenges and successes, has been brought to the screen with the HBO full-length film “Temple Grandin”, starring Claire Danes, which won seven Emmy awards and a Golden Globe.
 The movie shows her life as a teenager and how she started her career.

-Dr. Grandin has been inducted into the American Academy of Arts and Sciences in September 2016, featured on NPR and she has a 2010 TED Lecture titled "The World Needs ALL Kinds of Minds."
+Dr. Grandin is a 2017 inductee into National Women’s Hall of Fame, and was inducted into the American Academy of Arts and Sciences in September 2016, and she has a 2010 TED Lecture titled "The World Needs ALL Kinds of Minds."
 She has been featured on major television programs, including the BBC special "The Woman Who Thinks Like a Cow", ABC's "Primetime Live", "The Today Show", "Larry King Live", "48 Hours", and "20/20", and has been written about in many national publications, including Time (she was included in the 2010 edition of the magazine's annual "Time 100" List of the world's most influential people), People, Forbes, US News and World Report, and The New York Times.
 Among numerous other recognitions by media, Bravo did a half-hour show on her life, and she was featured in the best-selling book Anthropologist from Mars.

 Grandin is a designer of livestock handling facilities and a Professor of Animal Science at Colorado State University.
 Facilities she has designed are located in the United States, Canada, Europe, Mexico, Australia, New Zealand, and other countries.
 In North America, almost half of the cattle are handled in a center track restrainer system that she designed for meat plants.
 Curved chute and race systems she has designed for cattle are used worldwide and her writings on the flight zone and other principles of grazing animal behavior have helped many people to reduce stress on their animals during handling.